-Sale or Other Taxable Disposition of Ordinary Shares and ADSs amount of the gain or loss will equal the difference between the U.S. Holder's tax basis in the Ordinary Shares or ADSs disposed of, and the amount realized on the disposition, in each case as determined in U.S. Dollars.
+Subject to the discussion above under "Passive Foreign Investment Company Rules," gain or loss realized on the sale or other taxable disposition of Ordinary Shares or ADSs will be capital gain or loss, and such capital gain or loss will be long-term if the U.S. Holder held the Ordinary Shares or ADSs for more than one year.
+The amount of the gain or loss will equal the difference between the U.S. Holder's tax basis in the Ordinary Shares or ADSs disposed of, and the amount realized on the disposition, in each case as determined in U.S. Dollars.
 This gain or loss will generally be U.S.-source gain or loss for foreign tax credit purposes.
 The deductibility of capital losses is subject to limitations.